Spectral rigidity of two-dimensional Liouville tori: Background and related results

 \subsection{Liouville metrics on $\T^2$}

 The simplest manifold featuring geodesic flow with nontrivial behavior is the two-dimensional torus $\T^2$.
 Analogous to the above mentioned Birkhoff conjecture, it is a folklore belief that the only metrics on $\T^2$ which have \emph{integrable} geodesic flow are Liouville metrics with line-element of the form~\eqref{eq:deform}.
+Examples of integrable geodesic flows on manifolds besides tori can be found in \cite{PaternainSpatzier1990}.

-Although the correctness of the folklore belief appeared conceivable for a long time, there is rather strong evidence for it being in fact false in its very general form: In \cite{CorsiKaloshin2018}, the second author of the present paper together with Corsi constructed a Hamiltonian counterexample that is \emph{locally} integrable in a $p$-cone in the cotangent bundle.
+Although the correctness of the folklore belief appeared plausible for a long time, there is rather strong evidence for it being in fact \emph{false} in its very general form: In \cite{CorsiKaloshin2018}, the second author of the present paper together with Corsi constructed a Hamiltonian counterexample that is \emph{locally} integrable in a $p$-cone in the cotangent bundle.
 This means that on a fixed energy level, there exists an analytic change of variables, which transforms the Hamiltonian with non-Liouville potential to the standard form $(p_1^2 + p_2^2)/2$, however only for momenta $p_i$ in a certain cone in $\R^2$.
 We also mention examples of \emph{magnetically} integrable metrics which are not of Liouville type, constructed by Agapov-Bialy-Mironov in \cite{ABM}.